hungrybluedev/whisker/README.md

 the [official instructions](https://github.com/vlang/v/#installing-v-from-source)
 for help with installation.

-If you already have V installed, use `v up` to update the
+If you already have V installed, use `v up` to update the toolchain and standard library.

 ## Installation